 The private entrepreneur provides services to the LLC as an independent contractor (freelancer).
 Thus, the LLC will not be obliged to pay taxes for employment, making it a desirable prospect for many IT businesses.

 This situation is very favorable for the customer.
 It also means preserving information, transferring product rights, employee loyalty, and lower software development rates.

-Cooperation Models with Outsourcing Agency in Ukraine
+Cooperation Models with Outsourcing Company in Ukraine

-The client outsourcing to Ukraine usually has a choice of 2 of the most popular options: a fixed price model or a time and material based collaboration with a dedicated team or milestone pricing options.
+The client outsourcing to Ukraine usually has a choice of 2 of the most popular options: a fixed price model or a time and material-based collaboration with a dedicated team or milestone pricing options.

 1. Fixed price model

 This model assumes a fixed payment for the project.
-As such, it works best for companies, prioritizing cost planning over flexibility.
+As such, it works best for companies prioritizing cost planning over flexibility.
 The FP approach’s key features are a fixed budget, deadline, scope, higher rates, and potential quality tradeoffs.